werthdavid/homebridge-weather/README.md

 I'd also suggest that you add a polling-interval only for the `type` *current*, since *min* and *max* are forecasts and probably won't change throughout the day.

+## Temperature profile with Elgato Eve App ([FakeGato](https://github.com/simont77/fakegato-history) support)

+With the `enableHistory` flag, the FakeGato-service is used to log temperature and humidity.
+[Example-Screenshot](http://ned.sudduth.org/wp-content/uploads/2015/09/Apple-TV-HomeKit-Elgato-Eve-Weather8-576x1024.jpg)
+Since FakeGato requires to log an entry at least every 10 minutes, this feature only becomes active if you set `enableHistory` to true AND define an `pollingInterval`!

+This feature is currently **experimental**

 ## Config file